MKuma5555/wordle-app/README.md

 ````````````````````````````

 # wanted add more structure

-Add animations!!!
+* Add animations!!!
-Also pop up message not use prompt.
+* Also pop up message not use prompt.
+*  create boxes use Javascript instead HTML